netdata/netdata/docs/netdata-agent/securing-netdata-agents.md

 `netdata.conf` and use
 > `edit-config`.

+If you use netdata in docker, you should change environment variable NETDATA_HEALTHCHECK_TARGET to "cli".

 ## Expose Netdata only in a private LAN

 If your organisation has a private administration and management LAN, you can bind Netdata on this network interface on all your servers.